[Hirata Village, Fukushima Prefecture] A panoramic view of nature! Head to Jupia Land Hirata to see a carpet of moss pinks

 Iwakura Sakura, a 550-year-old single cherry tree

-Iwakura Sakura is an ancient Edohigan cherry tree that is over 550 years old and has been designated a natural monument of Hirata Village.
-It is 16m tall and has a trunk circumference of 6m.
+The Iwakura Cherry Tree is an ancient Edo Higan cherry tree over 550 years old, designated as a natural monument of Hirata Village.
+It stands 16 meters tall and has a trunk circumference of 6 meters.

-It is said that in the past, this area was used as a place for clipping horse nails, and under the tree stands a sericulture shrine and a statue of Bato Kannon.
+It is said that this area was once a place for trimming horse hooves, and a sericulture shrine and a statue of Batō Kannon (Horse-Headed Kannon) have been erected beneath the tree.

 In the Tokiko administrative district where the Iwakura cherry blossoms are located, local residents are working to restore the tree's vigor and improve the environment, and have constructed parking lots, wooden decks, and benches